-Grant Gamble, CADC-II started working in dual-diagnosis treatment in 2015 as a primary case manager for Sober College’s residential young adult program.
-He is a certified drug and alcohol counselor and is in the process of completing his Bachelor’s of Science in Psychology.
-Grant has experience working with young adults diagnosed with both substance abuse and mental health diagnoses.
-He has a great interest and understanding of the recovery process for young adults with substance abuse dependency.
+Grant Gamble is a Certified Chemical Dependency Counselor (CCDC).
+He started working in dual-diagnosis treatment in 2015 as a primary case manager for a residential young adult program.
+Grant received his Bachelor of Science Degree in Psychology from California State University of Northridge.
+He has completed training in Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and is a Certified SMART Recovery Group Facilitator.
+Grant has experience working with clients diagnosed with both substance abuse and mental health diagnoses.
+He has a great interest and understanding of the recovery process for young adults.
 Grant believes in an entire mind and body connection in order to maintain long-term recovery.
-He focuses on helping steer client’s focus on their individualized treatment plan by supporting them in five major competencies he believes are essential to the life long recovery process (Life Skills, Sobriety, Fitness, Productivity, and Emotional Well-Being).
-Grant is an avid swimmer, frequent live music attendee, and lover of all things ocean related!
-Grant is a Washingtonian by birth, but loves to incorporate the positive California vibes he inherited during his time in Los Angeles!
+He focuses on helping steer client’s focus to their individualized treatment plan by supporting them in five major competencies he believes are essential to the life long recovery process (Life Skills, Recovery, Fitness, Productivity, and Emotional Well-Being).
+Grant is an avid swimmer, live music attendee, and lover of all things ocean-related!

 Atira has worn many hats since she joined Embark Behavioral Health in 2016.
 Hired as the clinic’s Compliance Officer, she then served as the Director of Operations for three years before stepping into her current role.
 Prior to that she had years of experience managing and leading retail businesses.
 She also spent more than a decade providing care and tutoring to children and teens with trauma, anxiety, depression, and ASD.